-In a large mixed heart failure (HF) community cohort (n=250), individualized management guided by BVA significanlty improved key outcomes vs Medicare benchmarks1
+In a large mixed (HFpEF/HFrEF) cohort (n=245), individualized management guided by BVA improved key outcomes vs 10:1 propensity score matched-controls:

 Volume and red blood cell status heterogeneity was high, suggesting a medical need for the direct, accurate evaluation only possible with BVA.